sirmarcel/glp/README.md

 **`glp` is a fairly early-stage code.
 There is not stable release cycle yet!**

+See also: [`gkx`](https://github.com/sirmarcel/gkx), which implements the remaining parts for a fully `jax`-based Green-Kubo workflow.

 ## Features

 Once you supply a `Potential` with the required interface (see below), `glp` gives you: